-The Ryder Film Series has presented the best in foreign-language, independent and classic American films in Bloomington for 25 years.
+The Ryder Film Series has presented the best in foreign-language, independent and classic American films in Bloomington for more than a quarter century.
 The Ryder screens films at multiple venues, each with its own unique charms.
-Bear's Place, a cozy bar/restaurant located across the street from the Indiana University campus.
+Bear’s Place, a cozy bar/restaurant located across the street from the Indiana University campus.
 Food and drink are served in a cabaret-style screening room.
 A diverse menu includes burgers, burritos and tuna steaks.
 Filmgoers can enjoy a soft drink, a beer (domestic and imports) or a glass of wine while watching the latest cinematic offering from France or Germany.
-You must be 21 at Bear's Place.
+You must be 21 at Bear’s Place.
 The screening room is well air-conditioned in the summer; if you wear shorts, you do so at your own risk.

 Films are also shown in the IU Fine Arts Theaters (there are two screening rooms).
 The viewing experience at Fine Arts is similar to that of a traditional theater–reasonably comfortable theater seats on a sloped floor.
 There are two screening rooms — the downstairs theater seats 250, the smaller, more intimate upstairs theater seats 99.

 In the summer The Ryder and Bloomington’s Department of Parks and Recreation sponsor a series of free films under the stars in Bryan Park.
 Before the film, you can shoot free throws at the nearby basketball court.
 When it gets dark, the lights on the basketball court are turned off and the film begins.
 Bring a blanket.
 Bring a snack.
 Bring the dog.
 Outdoor screenings of course are weather dependent; if it rains in the afternoon, even if it clears up, or if there’s the threat of rain, please call the Ryder movie line — 339-2002.